UWC2-PYTHON/ProgrammingInPython/source/modules/Documentation.rst

         """Return a value resulting from a complex calculation."""
         # code block here

 You can then read this in the interpreter as the ``__doc__`` attribute of the function object.
 Docstrings can also be read and processed by documentation systems and IDEs like iPython and Sphinx.

 A Function Docstring Should:
 ............................

 * Be a complete sentence in the form of a command describing what the function does.

   * ``"""Return a list of values based on blah blah"""`` is a good docstring

-  * ``"""Returns a list of values based on blah blah"""`` is *not* as good..
+  * ``"""Returns a list of values based on blah blah"""`` is *not* as good.

 * Have a useful single line.

   * If more description is needed, make the first line a complete sentence and add more lines below for enhancement.

 * Be enclosed with triple-quotes.

   * This allows for easy expansion if required at a later date.

-For any functions that are less than trivial, and particularly if they take multiple parameters, the parameters should be described in the docstring:
+For any functions that are less than trivial, and particularly if they take multiple parameters, the parameters should be described in the docstring.
+For example:

 .. code-block:: python